Projects currently being progressed include:

 Originally built in the late 1960s for drought protection and as a pumping pool for stock and domestic use, the weir no longer serves its original purpose.
 A detailed review was conducted on the Eden Creek Weir, which determined the structure as a barrier for fish passage within the system and recommended the removal of the weir.

 The Eden Creek Weir removal project is a partnership between WaterNSW and Department of Primary Industries and Regional Development (Forestry and Fisheries).
 This project is funded by the NSW Marine Estate Management Strategy which aims to improve fish passage in coastal catchments.
-The removal of the Eden Creek Weir will build on the previous fish passage removal works of Cookes Weir in the Richmond River, ensuring an unrestricted fish passage (more than 43km) within the system, re-establishing natural sediment movement.
+The removal of the Eden Creek Weir will build on the previous fish passage removal works of Cookes Weir in the Richmond River, ensuring an unrestricted fish passage (more than 43km) within the system, and re-establishing natural environmental processes.

 Timeline